zonbrisad/bashplates/README.md

  - Rename iinfo to ii
  - Rename icheck to ic
  - Allow dynamic generation of subcommands via for example a generator function
- - History function for Query commands to allow qestions to remember answers between runs
+ - History cache for Query commands to allow questions to remember answers between runs
+ - Rewrite hook system to elliminate hook variables

 ## References and tutorials